 Residents can call the Legal Advice and Referral Center to inquire about legal aid and resources at 800-639-5290.

-Information on rental property and evictions during the COVID-19 pandemic for New Jersey residents is available here.
+Information on rental assistance is available here.

 Residents needing legal help for a civil matter, including rent-related issues, can apply to Legal Services of New Jersey by calling 888-576-5529, or apply online here.